 Flooding of a structure's interior is intended to counteract hydrostatic pressure on the walls, surfaces, and supports of the structure by equalizing interior and exterior water levels during a flood.
 Inundation also reduces the danger of buoyancy from hydrostatic uplift forces.
 Such measures may require alteration of a structure's design and construction, use of flood-resistant materials, adjustment of building operation and maintenance procedure, relocation and treatment of equipment and contents, and emergency preparedness for actions that require human intervention.

-For the purposes of this project, warehouse contents will be protected by wet floodproofing up to 6 feet and warehouse structures up to 12 feet during storm surge flooding to reduce future losses from the likelihood of the 250-Year Flood Event to the extent practicable.
+For the purposes of this project, warehouse structures up to 12 feet will have risk reduction during storm surge flooding to reduce future economic losses.
+Estimated economic damages prevented over the 50 year period of analysis are presented in